 They rent bikes out for free at the farmhouse and if you tire of exploring the farm itself you can take a ride or a walk out into the classic Provence countryside that lies in wait just outside the gates.
 There is a quite well known restaurant at Le Mas de la Rose too, and the food is outstanding.

 You can find it profiled here, plus instant online booking: Farmstayplanet.com/Le-Mas-de-la-Rose

-If you feel like splashing out, our pick in the lavender fields region, and in Provence generally, is definitely La Coquillade; a luxury 5 star hilltop vineyard hotel with a top quality bistro restaurant, and amongst other things a winery, a swimming pool, a spa, gym and wellness center.
+If you feel like splashing out, one of the most renowned hotels in the lavender fields region, and in Provence generally, is La Coquillade; a luxury 5 star hilltop vineyard hotel with a top quality bistro restaurant, and amongst other things a winery, a swimming pool, a spa, gym and wellness center.